 Note: Executive Director handles stages, sounds, and stage lights

+Misc: In the past 15 years the DC, Offsite, Park Services & Infrastructure have worked as a team to set up the festival, working together with all job descriptions combined.

-Misc: Park closed to traffic: Fri – 3 p.m. - 11 p.m.
+Park closed to traffic: Fri – 3 p.m. - 11 p.m.

 Sat – 9 a.m. - 11 p.m.